Frequent Mistakes in DUI/DWI Charges

 As a former Union County Prosecutor, Municipal Prosecutor, a current public defender and a criminal defense lawyer, I have developed strong relationships with the local officials, prosecutors, and judges in Union County.
 I have a trusted reputation throughout the community, and when I advocate on behalf of my clients, my requests for a reduced or dismissed charge are taken seriously.
 Contact me today at 1-866-664-8118 for a free initial consultation by phone or in person whichever is most convenient.

-The law firm of Palumbo & Renaud defends individuals accused of DWI/DUI offenses throughout New Jersey including Middlesex County, Somerset County, Monmouth County, Essex County, Hudson County, Morris County, Ocean County and the towns throughout Union County, Linden, Cranford, Roselle, Elizabeth, Roselle Park, Roselle, Westfield, Rahway, Clark, Mountainside, Garwood, Union and Scotch Plains.
+The law offices of Anthony N. Palumbo defends individuals accused of DWI/DUI offenses throughout New Jersey including Middlesex County, Somerset County, Monmouth County, Essex County, Hudson County, Morris County, Ocean County and the towns throughout Union County, Linden, Cranford, Roselle, Elizabeth, Roselle Park, Roselle, Westfield, Rahway, Clark, Mountainside, Garwood, Union and Scotch Plains.